Zoe Boyd

-Zoe Boyd (born August 9, 2000) is a Canadian professional ice hockey defenceman for the Boston Fleet of the Professional Women's Hockey League (PWHL).
-She previously played for the Ottawa Charge of the PWHL.
+Zoe Boyd (born August 9, 2000) is a Canadian professional ice hockey player who is a defender for PWHL Hamilton in the Professional Women's Hockey League (PWHL).
+She previously played for the Boston Fleet and the Ottawa Charge of the PWHL.
 She played college ice hockey at Quinnipiac.

 Early life

 Boyd and her childhood best friend, Kristin Della Rovere, grew up together in Caledon, Ontario.
 They played junior hockey together for the Caledon Hawks, Brampton Canadettes and North Halton Twisters.
 Boyd and Della Rovere served as captain and assistant captains of the Caledon Hawks' boys hockey team.

 Playing career

 College

 Boyd began her collegiate career for Quinnipiac during the 2018–19 season.
 During her freshman year, she recorded two goals and ten assists in 36 games.
 She ranked second on the team in defensive scoring with 12 points.
 During the 2019–20 season in her sophomore year, she recorded a three goals and nine assists in 37 games.
 She missed the 2020–21 season due to injury.

 During the 2021–22 season in her senior year, she recorded one goal and 12 assists in 35 games.
 Following the season she was named to the Al-ECAC Third Team.
 On September 15, 2022, Boyd was named co-captain for the 2022–23 season.
 As a graduate student, she recorded three goals and 11 assists in 27 games.